flaxandteal/flaxandteal-website/content/about/_index.md

         role: 'Scientific Software Engineer'
         linkedin: 'https://www.linkedin.com/in/ellery-ames-b6b3a975/'
         bg_color: '#8E8E8C'
-        text: "Ellery joins our team as an experienced Scientific Software Engineer.
+        text: "<strong>Ellery joins our team as an experienced Scientific Software Engineer.
 He has a background in physics and mathematics spanning 11 years, with a PhD from the University of Oregon in Physics.
 He has experience with computational physics, engineering, mathematical modelling, geo-metric analysis, Python, C/C++ and Kubernetes orchestration.
-Ellery works primarily on our computational projects, specifically within scientific simulation workflows."
+Ellery works primarily on our computational projects, specifically within scientific simulation workflows.</strong>"
       - name: 'Emma Mulholland'
-        img: ''
+        img: '/images/about/Emma-175.webp'
         role: 'Product Lead'
         linkedin: 'https://www.linkedin.com/in/emulholland/'
         bg_color: '#5A6D70'
-        text: "<strong>Emma joins our team as a seasoned Product Lead, with over 12 years experience working in Product development and management.
-She has extensive experience in leading and managing product user journey, from design and discovery, right through to full build.
-Emma has strong stakeholder management skills, and is an intrinsic part of our user research and product roadmapping capabilities.</strong>"
+        text: "<strong>As the Flax & Teal Product Lead, Emma helps organisations understand their big problems, and through user centred design practices and a product mindset, create innovative solutions.<br><br> She has over 18 years product and innovation experience across startups and large enterprises in eCommerce, insurance, retail and consultancy.
+This has included a number of digital transformation programmes, and the creation of an Innovation Lab.
+Most recently she was a coach on the Catalyst Co-Founders programme.<br><br> Outside Flax & Teal - she shares a passion for inclusive innovation through the setup and co-ordination of local meetups and conferences such as ProductTank Belfast, Lean Coffee Belfast, NIDC, and Product Camp Belfast; is an Instructor for Mind the Product, and coaches clients in Product Leadership.</strong>"
       - name: 'Hristiyana Deliyska'
         img: '/images/about/hristiyana-deliyska.webp'
         role: 'Project & Business Development Manager'